planetoftheweb/rayveal/docs/slides/demo.md

 ---

-# Persistent Navigation
+## Customizable

-<small>The persistent navigation bar at the bottom is on every page.
+The persistent navigation bar at the bottom is on every page.
 It will disappear after 5 seconds.
 You can also toggle it by hitting the `t` key.
-Look for the following code on `index.html`</small>
+Look for the following code on `index.html`

 ```html
 <footer class="footer">